aws/sagemaker-distribution/README.md

 ## Customizing image

-When installing packages onto the image, best practice would be to use `micromamba install --no-update-deps --channel conda-forge foo` rather than `pip install`, in order to prevent breaking the environment, while also avoiding unwanted changes to dependencies.
+When installing packages onto the image, best practice would be to use `micromamba install --freeze-installed --channel conda-forge foo` rather than `pip install`, in order to prevent breaking the environment, while also avoiding unwanted changes to pre-installed packages.

 If you would like to build a custom image using `sagemaker-distribution` as a base, this would look like:
 ```
 FROM public.ecr.aws/sagemaker/sagemaker-distribution:latest-cpu

-sudo apt install ...
+sudo apt-get install ...

-micromamba install --no-update-deps --yes --channel conda-forge foo
+micromamba install --freeze-installed --yes --channel conda-forge foo
 ```

 ## Security